- 2 hrs ago People With Lung Cancer Have A High Risk Of Depression

 Cold Showers Help In Dealing With Anxiety

-University of Osaka researchers found that cold water shower has a positive effect in lowering the cortisol hormone which is the stress hormone that kicks in when tension and anxiety take over.
+Researchers found that cold water shower has a positive effect in lowering the cortisol hormone which is the stress hormone that kicks in when tension and anxiety take over.
 The cold water causes the blood vessels to tighten up which improves blood circulation from the body's surface to the core in order to conserve heat.
 As the blood travels to the brain and vital organs in the body, there is oxygen circulation which helps in detoxification, making you feel relaxed and energised.

 Tips To Get Started With Cold Water Swimming